tektechnologies/Instructor-Prep/301/week_2/class-07/README.md

 -

 - const express = require('express');  which is the library.
-- and it will look inside of node modules and picks a livrary with the same name to load.
+- and it will look inside of node modules and picks a library with the same name to load.
 - const app = express();  // this actually builds our server.
-- we have created an instance of a server like the mustache we havenot yet put it on the page,
+- we have created an instance of a server like the mustache we have not yet put it on the page,
 - we have a server event listener that makes the server listen to